Protect Our Rivers – Urge the Governor to Sign The Single-Use Plastics Ban

 Yes, it’s less convenient to remember to bring bags with you.
 But like brushing your teeth or using your seatbelt, it’s a matter of habit.
 Once people are used to bringing reusable bags on shopping trips, it won’t seem like a big deal.
 Seventeen towns and Atlantic County have already passed their own plastic bag bans.

-The proposed law also prohibits polystyrene foam food service products, like Styrofoam cups and clam-shell food containers, and single-use plastic straws.
+The law also prohibits polystyrene foam food service products, like Styrofoam cups and clam-shell food containers, and single-use plastic straws.
 Styrofoam products aren’t needed … just ask McDonalds, which many years ago replaced polystyrene foam cups and food containers with cardboard.
 And anyone whose disabilities require them to use a straw for drinking would still be able to request a plastic straw.